kkartas/ETLForge/paper/paper.md

 - **Core dependencies**: pandas for data manipulation, PyYAML for schema parsing, Click for CLI
 - **Optional integrations**: Faker for realistic data generation, openpyxl for Excel support
 - **Architecture**: Modular design with separate generator and validator components
-- **Testing**: Comprehensive test suite with 37+ unit tests achieving high coverage
+- **Testing**: Comprehensive test suite with 54 unit tests achieving high coverage
 - **Documentation**: Extensive user guide with examples and API documentation

 The framework follows Python packaging standards and is installable via pip, making it accessible to the broader Python data science ecosystem.
+With only 6 core dependencies, ETLForge integrates seamlessly into CI/CD pipelines with reasonable startup times.

 # Performance